vanshika1923/Netflix_etl/Runbook.md

 Once the setup is complete, you can run the ETL pipeline.

 2.1.
 Prepare Source Data
-Ensure your raw data is correctly formatted and available in the Google Sheet named Medallion_Data_Pipeline_AmanVeer.
+Ensure your raw data is correctly formatted and available in the Google Sheet named Medallion_data.

 2.2.
 Run the End-to-End Pipeline
 Execute the main script from the project's root directory.
 This single command will trigger all three stages of the pipeline.